Liang Qichao: New Citizen Journal

 Liang produced a widely read biweekly journal called New Citizen (Xinmin Congbao 新民叢報), first published in Yokohama, Japan on February 8, 1902.

 The journal covered many different topics, including politics, religion, law, economics, business, geography and current and international affairs.
 In the journal, Liang coined many Chinese equivalents for never-before-heard theories or expressions and used the journal to help communicate public opinion in China to faraway readers.
 Through news analyses and essays, Liang hoped that the New Citizen would be able to start a "new stage in Chinese newspaper history."

 A year later, Liang and his co-workers saw a change in the newspaper industry and remarked, "Since the inauguration of our journal last year, there have come into being almost ten separate journals with the same style and design."

 Liang spread his notions about democracy as chief editor of the New Citizen Journal.
 The journal was published without hindrance for five years but eventually ceased in 1907 after 96 issues.
 Its readership was estimated to be 200,000.

 Role of the newspaper

 As one of the pioneers of Chinese journalism of his time, Liang believed in the "power" of newspaper, especially its influence over government policies.
+In 1896, he wrote an editorial for the first issue of Shiwu bao (Contemporary affairs) titled, On the Benefits of the Press to State Affairs.
+In the editorial, Liang compared the circulation of information in a country to the blood and pulse of a body.
+Liang wrote that China was weak due to blockages of communication between the rulers, ministers, the people, and between China and the outside world.
+He criticized the Qing dynasty for its control on information, which to Liang implied a failure of political rationality.

+Liang both praised Western freedom of the press and criticized Western media narratives of China for legitimizing colonization and conquest.

 Using newspapers and magazines to communicate political ideas: Liang realised the importance of journalism's social role and supported the idea of a strong relationship between politics and journalism before the May Fourth Movement, (also known as the New Culture Movement).
 He believed that newspapers and magazines should serve as an essential and effective tool in communicating political ideas.
 The magazine New Youth became an important way to show his thought in the New Culture Movement, and his articles spread the ideas to the youth in that period.
 He believed that newspapers did not only act as a historical record, but was also a means to "shape the course of history."